ninjakimal/BackboneTemplate/README.md

 There are some templates given as examples here to help you get started, which you can modify (Refer to Customizing section).
 Underscore templating has been used in the project which can be easily changed to Underscore or Jade

+## Demo

+Demo of this project can be found on : https://backbonetemplate.firebaseapp.com/

 ## Getting Started

 To use this template, choose one of the following options to get started: